Can I Sue My HOA for My Slip and Fall?

 - Hip injuries.
 Hip fractures and injuries are common in slip and falls, especially among older residents.
 These injuries can be debilitating and may result from tripping over obstacles or hazards.

 - Soft tissue injuries.
-Residents can suffer soft tissue injuries, such as muscle strains, ligament sprains, and contusions, when slipping and falling on common area surfaces that are improperly maintained.
+Residents can suffer soft tissue injuries, such as muscle strains, ligament sprains, and contusions, when slipping and falling on improperly maintained common area surfaces.

 - Cuts and abrasions.
 Slip and falls can lead to cuts and abrasions when residents come into contact with sharp objects or uneven surfaces in common areas, such as jagged pavement edges or broken fencing.